OTT Statistics 2025: Users, Revenue, Market Size & More

 This post is packed with insights to help you dominate the OTT space.
 Let’s dive in.

-The United States is the world’s largest OTT market with around 377 independent OTT providers.
+The United States’ OTT market is the largest in the world, with around 377 independent providers and 4 in 10 people naming streaming as their primary way to watch TV.
 The widespread adoption of smart devices, the increasing demand for video-on-demand content, and a high per-user payment rate are significant contributors to the OTT market’s growth.

 Source: Statista.